%20(1).png)

 About Taking ACtion.

-Being involved in the Taking ACtion project means you’ll be a part of the necessary steps towards ending sexual violence.
+Getting involved with Taking ACtion means you’ll be a part of the necessary steps towards ending sexual violence.
 You will be part of the changing landscape of sex, pleasure and consent education in Victoria.

 Do you work with young people in the north metro region?